tarwn/lessthandot-hugo/blogs/content/posts/2012-01-10-mysql-myisam-and-innodb-engine.md

 MySQL has, as of version 5.6, ten.
 Ten database engines.
 Each with different features.
 In-depth information about each can be found at <http://dev.mysql.com/doc/refman/5.6/en/storage-engines.html>.

-The one primarily being used in the databases I&#8217;ve been working with is [MyISAM][1].
-It&#8217;s a fast engine, designed for databases with a lot of read activity.
+The one primarily being used in the databases I've been working with is [MyISAM][1].
+It's a fast engine, designed for databases with a lot of read activity.
 The drawback to this, for me, is that it lacks both support for foreign keys and transactions.

 ![][2]

 I discovered this when I was looking in a database, at a table of resource articles.
 There was also a table of resource categories.
 I was trying to find the foreign key between the two tables.
 I even exported the structure out of phpMyAdmin, imported into [Toad for MySQL][3], and created an ERD.
 There were no foreign keys in the database.
 After doing some research, I found out that MyISAM simply does not support foreign key constraints.

-While writing some code for this database, I came to another realization: the MyISAM engine doesn&#8217;t support transactions.
-I can&#8217;t wrap a SQL statement in &#8220;BEGIN TRAN&#8230;COMMIT TRAN&#8221;.
+While writing some code for this database, I came to another realization: the MyISAM engine doesn't support transactions.
+I can't wrap a SQL statement in “BEGIN TRAN…COMMIT TRAN”.
 You can lock tables, however.

 As of MySQL 5.5, the default engine type became [InnoDB][4].
 This engine supports both foreign keys in tables and transactions.
 These tables also require more space on disk, and updates require more memory.
 So, there are trade-offs.